The White House hosts Jewish leaders to discuss rising antisemitism

 It's personal for the second gentleman

 Wednesday's meeting will also be the first high-profile policy issue that Emhoff leads at the White House.
-He is the first Jewish person in his position and has become more outspoken about antisemitism and fighting hate.
+He is the first Jewish person in his position and has become more outspoken about fighting what he describes as "an epidemic of hate."

+"We cannot normalize this," he will say, according to excerpts from his remarks.
+"We all have an obligation to condemn these vile acts.
+We must not stay silent.
+There is no either/or.
+There are no two sides.
+Everyone must be against this."

+The meeting, slated for 11 a.m.
+ET, will include participants from Reform, Conservative, and Orthodox organizations, the White House said.

 Jewish people are very concerned, said Jonathan Greenblatt, the CEO of the Anti-Defamation League, which tracks antisemitism.